DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/resizewindowtofitdevice.md

 ---
 # t.resizeWindowToFitDevice Method

 Resizes the window to fit the screen of the specified mobile device.
+Can be chained with other `TestController` methods.

 ```text
 t.resizeWindowToFitDevice(deviceName [, options]) → this